x-square/portfolio/sql/25_08_geosocial_ab_testing.md

 ORDER BY v.`group`, age;
 ```

-# Statistical Analysis and Modelling
+# Statistical analysis and modelling

 If time allows, we can expand the analysis to include: